Abraham Mapu: Evaluation

 Mapu is considered to be the first Hebrew novelist.
-Influenced by French Romanticism, he wrote intricately plotted stories about life in ancient Israel, which he contrasted favourably with 19th-century Jewish life.
+Influenced by French Romanticism, he wrote intricately plotted stories about life in ancient Israel, which he contrasted with 19th-century Jewish life.
 His style is fresh and poetic, almost Biblical in its simple grandeur.

 Legacy

 The romantic-nationalistic ideas in his novels later inspired David Ben-Gurion and others active in the leadership of the modern Zionist movement that led to the establishment of the state of Israel.
 The American Hebrew poet, Gabriel Preil, references Mapu in one of his works and focuses on the two writers' native Lithuania.